Inashiki: Economy

-The economy of Inashiki is primarily agricultural, with rice, broccoli, lotus root, kabocha pumpkins, fig as major cash crops.
+The economy of Inashiki is primarily agricultural, with rice, broccoli, lotus root, kabocha pumpkins and fig as major cash crops.

 Fishery in the Lake Kasumigaura and rivers.

 Factories, machining sector and commercial facilities.

 Education

 Inashiki has ten public elementary schools and four public middle schools operated by the city government, and one public high school operated by the Ibaraki Prefectural Board of Education.

 Transportation

 Railway

 Inashiki does not have any passenger railway services.
-If you require use the railway, use the Joban Line from Tsuchiura Station, Hitachino-Ushiku Station, Arakawaoki Station, etc. Also, you can use the Jōsō Line through the Ryūgasaki Line from Ryūgasaki Station.
+Railway services can be accessed via the Joban Line from Tsuchiura Station, Hitachino-Ushiku Station, and Arakawaoki Station.
+The Jōsō Line through the Ryūgasaki Line from Ryūgasaki Station is another alternative.

 Airport

 Inashiki does not have airport services.
 Narita International Airport is adjacent and located in Narita City of the Chiba Prefecture.